I test laptops for a living — and these are the 5 best for students right now

 The quick list

-I've been reviewing laptops for over four years, so I know a thing or two about what makes for a great buy for students heading off to college.
+I've been reviewing laptops for over a decade, so I know a thing or two about what makes for a great buy for students heading off to college.
 Picking the right one for your studies is a huge decision, as it will be your daily driver for the next few years and you need that perfect mix of performance, power efficiency and reliability.
 I can help you find that!

 The best college laptops you can buy right now